Claire Kelly: Career

-Kelly went on to roles in films such as The Badlanders (1958), Party Girl (1958), Ask Any Girl (1959), and A Guide for the Married Man (1967).
+Kelly went on to roles in films such as Snowfire (1958), The Badlanders (1958), Party Girl (1958), Ask Any Girl (1959), and A Guide for the Married Man (1967).
 In The Badlanders, a Western remake of the film noir The Asphalt Jungle, she played "the Angela role immortalized by Marilyn Monroe" in the original film.
 In 1959, she was publicized as "the screen's most exciting discovery since Rita Hayworth".
-In 1964-65, she appeared in several episodes of the television series Burke's Law.
+In 1964–65, she appeared in several episodes of the television series Burke's Law.

 Personal life

 From 1951 to 1955, Kelly was married to singer-comedian George DeWitt.
 She was credited as Claire DeWitt in Son of Sinbad.
 They had a son, Nicholas.

 On November 6, 1954, Kelly's three-year-old son, Nicholas Christopher DeWitt, died after fighting for three days in an iron lung at Variety Children's Hospital in Miami, Florida, the victim of a rare anesthetic hazard, which happened after he was bitten on the lip by Duke, a cocker spaniel owned by former featherweight champion Willie Pep, and his heart stopped beating as doctors repaired the damage with 25 stitches.

 On March 27, 1960, she married actor Perry Lopez in North Hollywood.
 After they divorced, she married banking heir Robert Alan Kenaston, son of actress Billie Dove, on October 21, 1961, in Juarez, Mexico.
 They had a son, Robert Burns Kenaston.
 They divorced on July 22, 1963.
 She later married Robert Murphy, and was married to him until her death.

-She once dismissed Prince Aly Khan as "gauche" and Elvis Presley as "a mere child".
+Kelly has had relationships with Lance Reventlow and Conrad Hilton Jr. She once dismissed Prince Aly Khan as "gauche" and Elvis Presley as "a mere child".